divyamsaraf/dog-finder/README.md

 - **Match Generation**: Get matched with a dog based on your favorites
 - **Random Match**: Discover a random dog if you're not sure what you're looking for
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
-- **API Status Monitoring**: Check the availability of the backend service

 ## 🛠️ Tech Stack